getsolus/solus-site.github.io/content/blog/2016/06/2016-06-20-solus-1-2-shannon-released/index.md

 #### Download

-Solus 1.2 ISOs can be downloaded across official and community-supported mirrors internationally, as well as BitTorrent, by [clicking here](https://solus-project.com/download).
+Solus 1.2 ISOs can be downloaded across official and community-supported mirrors internationally by [clicking here](https://getsol.us/download).

 #### Press

-If you are a member of the press, we recommend visiting our [Press Center](https://solus-project.com/press-center/) for more information and branding information.
+If you are a member of the press, we recommend visiting our [Press Center](https://getsol.us/press/) for more information and branding information.